2007–08 Liga Nacional de Guatemala

-The 2007–08 Liga Nacional de Guatemala is the 55th season of the Liga Nacional de Fútbol de Guatemala, Guatemala's premier football league.
-It began on July 28 and finished on December 15.
+The 2007–08 Liga Nacional de Guatemala was the 55th professional season of the top-flight football league in Guatemala.
+The season was divided into two championships—the 2007 Apertura and the 2008 Clausura—each in an identical format and each contested by the same 12 teams.

 Promotion and relegation

 Mictlán was relegated at the end of the 2006–07 season and was replaced by Malacateco who was promoted from the Primera División.